This Easy Spinach Lasagna is a smaller batch lasagna recipe made with no boil noodles. It’s a great, quick and easy weeknight dinner recipe!

 Weight Watchers friendly lasagna:

-As written, this Easy Spinach Lasagna is one that works for the WW program.
-Each piece of lasagna (the whole thing divided into 6 servings) counts as 9 points on any color plan.
-That’s a hefty point count to use, but it’s pasta so that makes it higher.
+As written, this Easy Spinach Lasagna is one that works for the Weight Watchers WW plan.
+The lasagna should be cut into 6 equal servings.
+There is a link to the WW Points in the recipe card at the end of this post.
+It’s a hefty point count to use, but it’s pasta so that makes it higher.
 Any additional (optional) cheeses that you add to the lasagna should be counted as extra points.

 Here are a few more recipes using spinach that you might like to try: